 Weed Maintenance in Beaumont

-Weeds are non-native plants that spread easily, aggressively, and may displace or alter native plants.
+Weeds are non-native plants that grow and spread quickly.
+They can be very aggressive and may displace or alter native plants.
 As per the Alberta Weed Control Act, municipalities are required to control the spread of noxious weeds.
 The City of Beaumont works diligently to control noxious weeds, ensuring the safety of other plant species in surrounding areas.

 Don’t be Deceived, it Could be a Weed!